 Actions in process

-Pending the clearance of landmines from the border areas between Myanmar and Thailand, Humanity & Inclusion is raising refugees’ awareness of the dangers posed by mines and other explosive remnants of war.
+Pending the clearance of landmines from the border areas between Myanmar and Thailand, HI is raising refugees’ awareness of the dangers posed by mines and other explosive remnants of war.
 These awareness-raising actions should reduce the risks they face when they return to Myanmar in the future.

 The organisation also runs a social inclusion project for refugees with disabilities from Myanmar, improving their access to the various services on offer in the camps.
 As a result, people with disabilities now have access to education, vocational training and primary health care.